adapter-hub/website/posts/2022/03/adapter-transformers-v3-unifying-efficient-fine-tuning.md

 ### Refactorings

-TODO
+Besides the already mentioned changes, v3.0 of `adapter-transformers` comes with major refactorings in the integration of adapter implementations into model classes and model configurations (e.g., see [here](https://github.com/Adapter-Hub/adapter-transformers/pull/263) and [here](https://github.com/Adapter-Hub/adapter-transformers/pull/304)).
+While these refactorings only affect the interface methods minimally, the process of integrating new model architectures has been substantially simplified.
+Please refer to the [updated model integration guide](https://github.com/Adapter-Hub/adapter-transformers/blob/master/adding_adapters_to_a_model.md) for more.

 ### Transformers upgrade

-Version 2.0.0 upgrades the underlying HuggingFace Transformers library from v3.5.1 to v4.5.1, bringing many awesome new features created by HuggingFace.
+Version 3.0 of `adapter-transformers` upgrades the underlying HuggingFace Transformers library from v4.12.5 to v4.17.0, bringing many awesome new features created by HuggingFace.

 ## Conclusion